-The CDHI Faculty Steering Committee is chaired by Professor Robert C. Allen, who also serves as Co-PI for the Mellon Foundation grant.
-It is composed of faculty from across the campus who are engaged in digital humanities research, teaching, and public engagement, as well as faculty beyond the humanities whose interests and expertise are relevant to the goals of the CDHI.
+The CDHI Faculty Steering Committee is composed of faculty from across the campus who are engaged in digital humanities research, teaching, and public engagement, as well as faculty beyond the humanities whose interests and expertise are relevant to the goals of the CDHI.
 This committee advises the Provost and Deans on a wide range of University policies and practices in the digital humanities, ensures that the humanities are represented in broader UNC initiatives involving data and information studies, and coordinates digital humanities activities with other universities in the Research Triangle.
 Members will serve as liaisons between the CDHI and faculty in units across the campus.
 Sub-committees will work on particular programmatic facets of the initiative, including recruitment of digital humanities faculty and post-doctoral fellows; development of a graduate certificate in digital humanities and an undergraduate minor in data studies.

 Bobby Allen is the James Logan Godfrey Distinguished Professor of American Studies, History, and Communication Studies, co-director of the Digital Innovation Lab, and co-principal investigator for the Carolina Digital Humanities Initiative.
 Going to the Show, his first digital project, was awarded the 2011 Rosenzweig Prize for Innovation in Digital History by the American Historical Association.
 Allen regularly teaches a project-based graduate seminar in digital American studies and also incorporates hands-on DH work into his undergraduate courses.